Craftingkilla1/minecraft-plugins/README.md

   database_integration: true
 ```

-## 🔄 Building From Source

-See the [Developer Documentation](DEVELOPMENT.md) for information on building from source.

 ## 📄 License

 Each plugin is licensed under the MIT License - see individual plugin directories for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please see [DEVELOPMENT.md](DEVELOPMENT.md) for development workflows and guidelines.

 ## 📚 Documentation

 - Check each plugin's dedicated documentation for detailed information
 - For version history and changes, see the [Releases](../../releases) page
-- For development info, refer to [DEVELOPMENT.md](DEVELOPMENT.md)